 “I didn’t like it the first time I had it,” says White.
 “It’s a very goopy dish, it doesn’t look pretty.
 The Japanese have an expression: me de taberu, we eat with our eyes.
 And I don’t eat with my eyes, I close my eyes when I eat okonomiyaki because it’s kind of a mess.”

-Okonomiyaki means “as you like it,” and Japanese people throw anything and everything in there.
-White says she even tried it with uncooked oysters on top.
-She described it as “slimy,” which, she adds, can actually be a positive with Japanese food.
-Needless to say, okonomiyaki can be a tough sell for a Westerner.
+Okonomiyaki means “as you like it,” and Japanese people make it with many different ingredients.
+White says she tried it with uncooked oysters on top.
+She described it as “slimy,” which, she adds, can be considered a favorable characteristic in Japanese food.
+But okonomiyaki was a tough sell for a Westerner like me.

 “Food was short,” says White.
 “Cabbages were brought in, because cabbage is a very cheap, easily grown, extender of food.
 People had to be very flexible about what they ate.
 If they could get eggs, they could have okonomiyaki.
 Anything went with it.”